 Production accounts serve ads that are rendered to users, and billing is involved.
 Test accounts won't affect your live ads or charge your account, hence, they're a useful way to experiment with the API.
-Because test accounts don't serve any actual ads, impressions or cost data will often be zeroed out in API calls.
+Because test accounts don't serve any actual ads, impressions or cost data associated with them will be empty.

 Follow the instructions below to create a test manager account, a test client account, and a few campaigns to populate the test client account.
 Note that "client" here refers to a Google Ads client account, not your client app.

 Go to the Google Ads manager accounts page and create a test manager account.